Miss Emma

 Zak is very excited for what this year has to bring with even more hip hop classes and 2 brand new competitive crews!
 Bring on 2023!

-Miss Jamie
+Miss Manaia

 Miss Gabby